An Algorithm for Probabilistic Alternating Simulation: A Decision Procedure for PA- -Simulation

-\paragraph{Time complexity.} The number of variables in the LP problem in Lemma~\ref{lem:sim-lp} is $|\A_\pone| + |\A_\ptwo|^2$, and the number of constraints is bounded by $1+|\A_\pone|+|\A_\ptwo|+|\A_\ptwo|^2+|S|\cdot|\A_\ptwo|$.
+\paragraph{Time complexity.} The number of variables in the LP problem in Lemma~\ref{lem:sim-lp} is $|\A_\pone| + |\A_\ptwo|^2 + |S|^2\cdot|\A_\ptwo|$, and the number of constraints is bounded by $1+|\A_\pone|+|\A_\ptwo|+|\A_\ptwo|^2+ |S|^2\cdot|\A_\ptwo| + 3\cdot |S|\cdot|\A_\ptwo|$.
 The predicate $\CanSim$ costs $|\A_\pone|$ times LP solving.
 Each {\sf Split} invokes at most $|B|^2$ testing of $\CanSim$ where $B$ is a block in $\Sigma$.
 Each iteration of {\sf GCPP} splits all current blocks, and the total number of comparisons within each iteration of {\sf GCPP} is be bounded by $|S|^2$.
 (However it seems heuristics on the existing partition can achieve a speed close to linear in practice by caching previous \CanSim\ checks~\cite{ZHEJ08}.)
 The number of iterations is bounded by $|S|$.
-This gives us time complexity which is in the worst case to solve $\bigO(|\A_\pone|\cdot|S|^3)$ many such LP problems, each of which has $\bigO(|S|\cdot|\A|+ |\A|^2)$ constraints.
+This gives us time complexity which is in the worst case to solve $\bigO(|S|^3\cdot|\A_\pone|)$ many such LP problems, each of which has $\bigO(|\A|^2+ |S|^2\cdot|\A|)$ constraints.

 \paragraph{Remark.} By removing the interaction between players (i.e., the alternating part), our algorithm downgrades to a partition-based algorithm computing the largest \emph{strong} probabilistic simulation relation in probabilistic automata, where \emph{combined transitions} are needed.
+This simplified setting is equivalent to removing choices from player $\ptwo$ from PGS.
+(Informally, we let $|\A_\ptwo| = 1$.)
+Now the time complexity is to solve $\bigO(|S|^3\cdot|\A|)$ many such LP problems, each of which has $\bigO(|\A|+ |S|^2)$ constraints.
 The algorithm of~\cite{ZHEJ08} for computing strong probabilistic simulation has time complexity of solving $\bigO(|S|^2\cdot m)$ LP problems, where $m$ is the size of the transition relation comparable to $\bigO(|S|^2\cdot|\A|)$.
 They have $\bigO(|S|^2)$ constraints for each LP instance.
-The improvement achieved in our algorithm is due to the use of partitions in each iteration instead of working on the whole relation, which is made possible by applying Lemma~\ref{lem:lifting-upclosure}.

-The space-efficient algorithm~\cite{Zhang08} for probabilistic simulation ({\em without} combined transitions) has the same space complexity but better time complexity than ours, which is due to the reduction to the maximal~flow~problem.
+Note that the space-efficient algorithm~\cite{Zhang08} for probabilistic simulation ({\em without} combined transitions) has the same space complexity but better time complexity than ours, which is due to the reduction to the maximal~flow~problem.